 Understanding “Chronic Kidney Disease”: A Silent Threat Not to Be Overlooked

-Dr. Sawinee Kongpetch stated that Chronic Kidney Disease (CKD) is a condition where kidney function continuously declines for more than three months, leading to the kidneys’ inability to filter waste products and regulate water, electrolytes, and blood pressure normally.
-If left untreated, it can progress to end-stage renal disease, requiring treatment such as hemodialysis, peritoneal dialysis, or kidney transplantation.
-Individuals with diabetes, high blood pressure, high cholesterol, those over 60 years old, those with a family history of kidney disease, and those who use NSAIDs or herbal remedies continuously for a long time should undergo regular screening.
+Dr. Sawinee Kongpetch explained that Chronic Kidney Disease (CKD) is a condition in which kidney function gradually declines for more than three months.
+As a result, the kidneys lose their ability to effectively filter waste products and regulate water balance, electrolytes, and blood pressure.
+If untreated, the disease may progress to end-stage renal disease, requiring treatments such as haemodialysis, peritoneal dialysis, or kidney transplantation.

 Emphasizing “Early Detection, Early Knowledge, Slows Kidney Deterioration”